A data-driven approach to paywall strategy

 The paywall strategy is crucial to improve conversion rates.
 In the case of Fast Rhymes, the paywall was only displayed when a user attempted to access a premium feature.
 This method seemed logical - a user expresses interest in a feature, pays, and immediately gains access.
 Visually communicated and seemingly user-friendly.
 However, this is isn't always as effective as it seems.
 In this article, we will explore the impact of a data-driven strategy on app conversion rates.
 Learn how Fast Rhymes leveraged A/B testing to increase conversions by 70%.

-Why Data-Driven?
+Why data-driven?

 You start out with a hypotheses, which in my case was that if I show the paywall to everyone after the first download the app and complete the onboarding, the conversion to paid users will increase.
 However, there is a lot we don't know, and can't predict.
 How much will it increase the conversion rate?
 Will it have a negative effect in terms of bad app reviews?
 Nobody knows, because every userbase is different.
 Just because something worked for one app, doesn't mean it will necessarily work in your case.
 There is only one way to find out, and that's to test it on your userbase.